awsdocs/aws-iot-docs/developerguide/security_iam_service-with-iam.md

 | iot:UpdateThingGroup | UpdateThingGroup |  arn:aws:iot:*region*:*account\-id*:thinggroup/*thing\-group\-name*  |
 | iot:UpdateThingGroupsForThing | UpdateThingGroupsForThing |  arn:aws:iot:*region*:*account\-id*:thing/*thing\-name*  |

 Policy actions in AWS IoT use the following prefix before the action: `iot:`\.
-For example, to grant someone permission to list all IoT things registered in thier AWS account with the `ListThings` API, you include the `iot:ListThings` action in their policy\.
+For example, to grant someone permission to list all IoT things registered in their AWS account with the `ListThings` API, you include the `iot:ListThings` action in their policy\.
 Policy statements must include either an `Action` or `NotAction` element\.
 AWS IoT defines its own set of actions that describe tasks that you can perform with this service\.

 To specify multiple actions in a single statement, separate them with commas as follows: